sirfonzie/INF2004_LAB3/README.md

 1. **Timer Modes:**
     - **Free Running Mode:** In this mode, the timer simply counts from 0 to its maximum value and then wraps around to start counting again.
     - **Periodic Mode:** In this mode, the timer counts up to a predefined value (ALARM0, for instance) and then restarts from zero.
 This can be used to generate periodic interrupts or events.
     - **One-Shot Mode:** In this mode, the timer counts up to a predefined value and then stops.
-It's useful for creating a single delay or measuring an event of known duration.
+It's useful for creating a single delay or measuring an event of a known duration.

 2. **Input Capture:**
     - Input capture is used to measure the time duration of an external event.
 For example, it can measure the duration of a pulse on a pin.